Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Experiments

 \subsection{Performance Comparison}

 We report the experiment results in \tabref{table:main}.
 We find that although current methods struggle to maintain performance with shorter reasoning paths, UCoT finds a balance between effectiveness and efficiency.
 Specifically, the Prompt method fails to faithfully compress the CoT to the specified compression ratio, leading to good performance on accuracy using a similar length with the original CoT.
 The Truncation method exhibits the opposite characteristics.
 Although it achieves the given compression rate, the substantial information loss during direct truncation causes a significant drop in model performance.
 CoD and Tokenskip are stronger competitors, however, they are still inferior in terms of performance and efficiency to our method.
 For example, when the compression ratio is set to 0.5, UCoT reduces the average CoT length of the model by 50.75\%, while the average model accuracy is improved by 5.63\% and 3.23\% compared with CoD and Tokenskip, respectively.
-It is because CoD and Tokenskip impair the reasoning ability of original model when fine-tuning it on the external dataset or restrict its output format.
-In contrast, UCoT asks the compressor to generate informational UTs and require the executor to understand and utilize UTs, during which the original ability of the executor is not explicitly degraded.
-It demonstrates the advantages of the compressor-executor framework, i.e., the whole system achieves the ultimate goal when each participant is assigned a specific task.
-In Appendix \ref{C.1} to \ref{C.3}, we also analyze the impacts of executor scale, prompt robustness and other factors on UCoT, and present case studies of UCoT in different settings in Appendix \ref{C.8}.
+This is because CoD and Tokenskip impair the model's reasoning by imposing rigid output constraints or fine-tuning on external short CoT datasets without information enrichment.
+In contrast, UCoT provides high-quality contextual soft tokens at the input stage, naturally guiding executor to reduce generation by leveraging the reasoning priors.
+This demonstrates the superiority of our compressor-executor framework: the system achieves optimal efficiency not by limiting the model, but by post-reasoning paradigm where the compressor provides the contextual CoT and the executor focuses on the result.
+In Appendices \ref{C.1}--\ref{C.3} and \ref{C.7}--\ref{C.8}, we further analyze the impacts of compressor type, executor scale and prompt robustness, alongside investigations into UCoT case studies.